-When I started meditating in 2012, I kept it up as a daily habit pretty well with one major exception- when I was travelling.
-Though travel and meditation have been two key aspects of my life for a while, they haven’t always been so compatible.
+When I started meditating in 2012, I kept it up as a daily habit pretty darn well.
+With one major exception: when I was travelling.
+Though travel and meditation are two key parts of my life, they haven’t always been so compatible.

 When settled in one place it’s not too hard to allocate a spot in your routine and keep a daily practice.
-Life on the road however, is a different story.
-Days can vary massively and finding time to meditate isn’t always a priority- you want to go out, see the city, hike a mountain, socialise with locals and other travellers, explore – sitting down with your eyes closed isn’t always top of the list.
-On top of this, if you’re sharing a room and have no private space, it can seem unrealistic.
+Life on the road is a different story.
+Days can vary massively and finding time to meditate isn’t always a priority- you want to go out, explore, see the city, hike a mountain, socialise with others; sitting down with your eyes closed isn’t always top of the list.
+If you’re also sharing a room and have no private space, it can seem unrealistic.

 Knowing that the fruits of meditation come with consistent rather than sporadic practice I realised I needed to find ways to make sure I got my practice while travelling.
-And with a few fixes, I did.
-Whether you’re planning a trip and want to keep up your practice or already on the road and struggling to find time to meditate, I’m sure these tips can help.
+With a few fixes, I did.
+Whether you’re planning a trip and want to keep up your practice, or already on the road and struggling to find time to meditate, I’m sure these tips can help.

 Go to Churches and Temples